OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '' + '' + '' + '' + '

-AT&T is a licensee of the TRUSTe Privacy Program and you may contact TRUSTe if a privacy question is not properly addressed.
+AT&T has been awarded the TRUSTe Privacy Seal and you may contact TRUSTe if a privacy question is not properly addressed

 ' + '' + '' + 'Your Rights and Choices' + '